WereInForTheMoney/capitalist-pigs/README.md

 #Backend
 Spring based backend services, that both provide a REST api for clients to use and periodic operations to perform on schedule.
+The application is deployed to a Tomcat server, so Jersey libraries are used for the REST service

 #Frontend